aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 It is possible to do data content level manipulation, but recommend to keep at field level as a simpler start point.

-In this sample, the Glue job will read input CSV files from `productionBucket`, which have following fields:
+In this sample, the Glue job will read input CSV files from `productionDataBucket`, which have following fields:

 | invoiceId |	accountId |	purchaseTime |	purchaseAmount |	purchaseItemNumber |	location |
 | --- | --- | --- | --- | --- | --- |